Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Random Fourier features

 \section{Random Fourier features}

-The heat kernels from Section \ref{subsec:heat-rkhs} give a canonical family of translation-invariant RKHSs $\{\mathcal H_t\}_{t>0}$ on the virtual diagram group $G:=K(X,A)$, with Lipschitz control quantified in Theorem~\ref{thm:heat-lip} and Corollaries~\ref{cor:heat-lip-spectral}-\ref{cor:heat-lip-geom}.
-In applications, however, we do not work directly in the infinite-dimensional space $\mathcal H_t$: we need explicit finite-dimensional features of virtual diagrams that (i) approximate the heat kernel $k_t$ and (ii) inherit the same $\rho$-Lipschitz regularity scale.
-In this section we construct such features by sampling characters from the heat law on the dual torus and taking the usual cosine-sine random Fourier features, in the spirit of \cite{10.5555/2981562.2981710}, specialized to the VPD geometry.
+The heat kernels associated to the heat measures ( Equation~\eqref{eq:heat-measure}) define a family of translation-invariant RKHSs $\{\mathcal H_t\}_{t>0}$ on the virtual diagram group $G:=K(X,A)$, with Lipschitz control given by Theorem~\ref{thm:heat-lip} and Corollaries~\ref{cor:heat-lip-spectral}-\ref{cor:heat-lip-geom}.
+We now construct finite-dimensional random feature maps that approximate the heat kernels by sampling characters from the heat law on the dual torus.
+The resulting embeddings map virtual persistence diagrams into Euclidean space through heat-weighted circular coordinate systems.